kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Defeat Deadeye Duncan**
 - This is obviously the hardest task possible on the bingo board.
 You need to defeat him in a duel in the Upper City Cantina on Taris.
 Good luck!

-**Defeat Malak on the Leviathan**
-- You must actually defeat both phases of the fight.
-Skipping this fight via AMG or other means does not count as completing this task.

 **Defeat Twitch**
 - This is not the streaming platform, but the Dueling Champion in the Upper City Cantina on Taris.
 You must beat the previous four duelists before being able to challenge Twitch.